Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangles

-\begin{remark} One may also define v-tangles and w-tangles using the language of planar algebras, except then another generator is required (the ``virtual crossing'') and also a few further relations shown in Figure \ref{fig:VKnotRels} (VR1--VR3, M), and some of the operations (non-planar wirings) become less elegant to define.
+\begin{remark} One may also define v-tangles and w-tangles using the language of planar algebras, except then another generator is required (the ``virtual crossing'') and also a number of further relations shown in Figure \ref{fig:VKnotRels} (VR1--VR3, M), and some of the operations (non-planar wirings) become less elegant to define.
 In our context ``virtual crossings'' are automatically present (but unimportant) as part of the circuit algebra structure, and the ``virtual Reidemeister moves'' VR1--VR3 and M are also automatically true.
-This is the main advantage we gain from the language of circuit algebras: it simplifies the presentation significantly and, in our opinion, makes it more natural. \end{remark}
+In fact, the ``rerouting move'' known in the planar presentation, which says that a purely virtual strand of a $v$-tangle diagram can be re-routed in any other purely virtual way, is precisely the statement that virtual crossings are unimportant, and the language of circuit algebras makes this fact manifest. \end{remark}

+\begin{remark} For $S\in \calS$ a given skeleton, that is, an oriented 1-manifold with numbered ends, let us denote by $\vT(S)$ and $\wT(S)$, respectively, the $v$- and $w$-tangles with skeleton $S$.
+That is, $\vT(S)$ and $\wT(S)$ are the pre-images of $S$ under the skeleton map $\varsigma$.
+Note that in our case the skeleton map is ``forgetting topology'', in other words, forgetting the under/over information of crossings, resulting in empty circuits.
+With this notation, $\wT(\uparrow)$, the set of w-tangles whose skeleton is a single line, is exactly the set of (long) w-knots discussed in \cite[Section 3]{Bar-NatanDancso:WKO1}.
+Note also that $\wT(\uparrow_n)$, the set of w-tangles whose skeleton is $n$ lines, includes w-braids with $n$ strands (\cite[Section 2]{Bar-NatanDancso:WKO1}) but it is more general.
+Neither w-knots nor w-braids are circuit algebras. \end{remark}

-\begin{remark} Since we do not mod out by the R1 relation, only by its weak (or ``spun'') version \Rs, it is more appropriate to call our class of v/w-tangles {\em framed} v/w-tangles.
+\begin{remark} Since we do not mod out by the R1 relation, only by its weak (or ``spun'') version \Rs, it is more appropriate to call our class of $v$/$w$-tangles {\em framed} $v$/$w$-tangles.
 (Recall that framed u-tangles are characterized as the planar algebra generated by the positive and negative crossings modulo the \Rs, R2 and R3 relations.)
 However, since we are for the most part interested in studying the framed theories (cf. Comment \ref{com:wTFFraming}), we will reserve the unqualified name for the framed case, and will explicitly write ``unframed v/w-tangles'' if we wish to mod out by R1.
 For a more detailed explanation of framings and R1 moves, see \cite[Remark~\ref{1-rem:Framing}]{Bar-NatanDancso:WKO1}. \end{remark}